guxu11/340final/README.md

 - Xu Gu
   - design doc
   - structure of the project, prototypes
+  - code implementation
   - unit tests
-  - implementation of some methods
+  - code review
 - Chan-Chun Yen
-  - implementation of some methods
+  - structure of the project
-  - free-standing functions
+  - code implementation
 - Joyce Fu
   - structure of the project
-  - online presentation
+  - make presentation

 ### 1. The high-level design: a list of entities and operations